Capillary/ecom-api-document/source/includes/_product.md

 CatlogSequence | int | Sequence of the product in the respective product category (to appear on the storefront) CatalogCode | string | Catalog code associated to the product BulkQuantity | int | Lot size or batch size of the product.
 Value will 0 if not applicable ProductType | enum | Type of the product.
-Values: `P` for a normal product, `A` for an add-on products, and `B` for a bundle product or deal product
+Values: `P` for a normal product, `A` for an add-on product, and `B` for a bundle product, `D` for deal product
-SmallImageAltText | string | Mouse hover text for small image IsTokenPriceCheckout | boolean | Whether the product is available for preorder - book the product with a minimum amount called token price and pay the rest when the product is in stock
+SmallImageAltText | string | Mouse hover text for small image IsTokenPriceCheckout | boolean | For out of stock products, you can sell them as pre-orders allowing customers to book an item with a minimum price (token price) and pay rest when the product is in stock.
+This parameter states whether the product supports pre-order booking with token price or not.
-TokenPrice | float | Token price for preorder if `IsTokenPriceCheckout` is enabled CategoryId | string | Products are grouped into categories based on the type and each category will have a unique category id Inventory | int | The number of products available BackOrder | enum | Whether the order can be placed even when the product is out of stock Sellerid | string | Unique GUID of the product seller ReserveQuantity | int | Quantity of items reserved for special purposes.
+TokenPrice | float | Token price for preorder if `IsTokenPriceCheckout` is enabled CategoryId | string | Products are grouped into categories based on the type and each category will have a unique category id Inventory | int | The number of products (stock) available BackOrder | enum | Whether the order can be placed even when the product is out of stock Sellerid | string | Unique GUID of the product seller ReserveQuantity | int | Quantity of items reserved for special purposes.
 For example, merchant could reserve some products for the fulfillment for loyalty customers